Fair trade

 Tips: Websites that have .com or .co in the address can have good information, but you need to assess how reliable it is.
 Check the About us link on the website, if you can find one.
 That can tell you what the company’s mission and values are.

-There are many advantages and disadvantages of the Fair Trade movement.
-The websites below will help you understand more about them to help you draw your own conclusions.
+The websites below will help you understand the different arguments and issues for and against fair trade, and to help you draw your own conclusions.

-Opposing Viewpoints in Context is an EPIC database that gives you many opinions for and against various social issues such as Fair trade — does it really help and what are its disadvantages.
-You may need a password from your school or local library to access it.
+Opposing Viewpoints in Context is an EPIC database that gives you many opinions for and against various social issues such as fair trade — does it really help and what are its disadvantages?

-- Type in search words 'Fair Trade' and select Viewpoints and Reference to access a variety of essays.
+Use the search words 'fair trade' and select Viewpoints and Reference to find a variety of essays.

 This is another EPIC resource that has current information about lots of important issues around the world.

-- The viewpoint Fair-trade coffee: not worth a hill of beans argues against, whereas the article Fair trade is growing - and working argues in favour of Fair Trade.
+The viewpoint Fair-trade coffee: not worth a hill of beans argues against fair trade.

 Personal Stories

-There are many examples where the fair trade movement affected and changed peoples life.
-Here are some of their success stories.
+There are many examples where the fair trade movement affected and changed people's lives.
+Here are some stories from Australia, Aotearoa New Zealand and the Pacific.

 Books

-There are some great books about Fair Trade.
-Check out your local public or school library to see what they have.
+Check out your local public or school library to see what they have on fair trade.
+Here are some titles to help you begin your search:

 SCIS no: 1905045